-- 6.8.1 Two site allocations will result in habitat loss from a Core / Primary / Secondary support / Low Use Area for Brent goose / wader and could result in likely significant effects during construction: - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area; and - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from site F13 which is classified as a Low Use Area. - 6.8.2 Land safeguarded for improvements to the strategic road network for the Bus Rapid Transit (BRT) Scheme at Delme Roundabout may result in habitat loss from the Solent and Dorset Coast SPA, depending on its design and layout.
+- 6.8.1 Two-Four site allocations will result in habitat loss from a Core / Primary / Secondary support / Low Use Area for Brent goose / wader and could result in likely significant effects during construction: - Land east of Crofton Cemetery and west of Peak Lane, Stubbington (ID:1341) could potentially displace Brent geese and waders from site F17D which is classified as a Low Use Area; - Faraday Business Park, Daedalus East (ID: 3113) could potentially displace Brent geese and waders from site F13 which is classified as a Low Usea Secondary Support Area; and - Swordfish Business Park, Daedalus West (ID: 3114) could potentially displace Brent geese and waders from site F13 which is classified as a Low UseSecondary Support Area; and - Land south of Longfield Avenue (ID: 3153)- could potentially displace Brent geese and waders from sites F17J,N, M and F76 (Low Use Areas). - 6.8.2 Land safeguarded for improvements to the strategic road network for the Bus Rapid Transit (BRT) Scheme at Delme Roundabout may result in habitat loss from the Solent and Dorset Coast SPA, depending on its design and layout.
 However, although the land is safeguarded for BRT, this scheme is not promoted by the Local Plan.
 The impact is therefore screened out of the HRA.